boeni-industries/aico/docs/guides/developer/contributing.md

 ## 🌟 Why Contribute to AICO?

 - **Shape the Future of AI Companionship** - Help define what authentic human-AI relationships look like
-- **Work with Cutting-Edge Technology** - AppraisalCloudPCT emotion simulation, MCTS planning, RND curiosity, federated learning
+- **Work with Cutting-Edge Technology** - C-CPM emotion simulation (Phase 1 implemented), message-driven architecture, local LLMs via Ollama, and planned components like advanced planning and federated learning
 - **Privacy-First Innovation** - Build local-first AI that respects user autonomy and data ownership
 - **Open Research** - Contribute to advancing affective computing and autonomous agency
 - **Welcoming Community** - Join a respectful, collaborative environment focused on authentic relationships